 - Managing all project operations in accordance with LEAN principles to maximize the value of structures and processes for our trainees and our funder, the U.S. Health Resources and Services Administration.

-- Gathering theoretically supported evaluation data on structure, process and outcomes to provide transparent reporting and continuous quality improvement in our curriculum development, as well as our training implementation.
+- Gathering theoretically supported evaluation data to provide transparent reporting and continuous quality improvement in our curriculum development, as well as our training implementation.